Topic of the 2018 Model WTO:

 In the Model WTO 2018 edition, participants will have to discuss and negotiate the creation and development of new or existing regulations, to adapt current international trade rules regarding international investments.
 This shall be done within one of the 6 committees which have been set up on the basis of the most relevant issues for international investment law currently discussed by scholars and WTO experts.

 As a result of globalization, trade and investment are more linked than ever.
-In particular, in light of global value chains and development, investment has become ever more inextricable from trade and services (WTO, 2017a, p.
-1).
-Countries and their economies predominately profit greatly from investment, thus this should be encouraged and eased.
-Not only is this topic more relevant than ever, individual countries are also realizing the need for discussion of investments in the context of trade.
-This is evident from the creation of the Friends of Investment Facilitation for Development, which includes 11 WTO members, as well as the discussion of investment at the Ministerial Conference 2017 in Buenos Aires and the E15 Initiative on Investment Policy.
+In particular, in light of global value chains and development, investment has become ever more inextricable from trade and services (WTO, 2017a, p.1).
+Countries and their economies profit greatly from investment; thus, this topic is more relevant than ever, and individual countries are also realizing the need for discussion of investments in the context of trade.
+Particularly recently, investment facilitation has been placed on the world stage.
+This is evident from the Brazilian Proposal of this year for a multilateral Investment Facilitation Agreement (WTO, 2018b), the creation of the Friends of Investment Facilitation for Development, which includes 11 WTO members, as well as the discussion of investment at the Ministerial Conference 2017 in Buenos Aires and the E15 Initiative on Investment Policy.

-Finally, the role of the WTO must be discussed in the scope of investment.
-Investment, as such, is often seen as subject to the World Bank and the IMF.
-Whilst the World Bank has the official goal set to reduce poverty, within its Articles of Agreement it also states that its goal is the promotion of foreign investment (www.worldbank.org).
-The IMF intends to “foster global monetary cooperation, secure financial stability, facilitate international trade, promote high employment and sustainable economic growth” (www.imf.org).
+This role of the WTO shall briefly be examined because investment, as such, is often seen as subject to the World Bank and the IMF.
+Whilst the World Bank has the official goal set to reduce poverty, within its Articles of Agreement it also states that its goal is the promotion of foreign investment (“Who we are”, 2018).
+The IMF intends to “foster global monetary cooperation, secure financial stability, facilitate international trade, promote high employment and sustainable economic growth” (“About the IMF”, 2018).
 The WTO traditionally only regulates the trade in goods and services.
 However, due to the intertwined nature of trade and investments nowadays, they must be discussed together (WTO, 2017a).
 Rather as one facilitating the other and vice versa.
 Therefore, as trade grows as a result of the investment, it is of global interest to discuss investment and trade on a larger scale, namely the WTO forum.

 This year’s Model WTO focuses on trade and investment, and notably investment facilitation.
 The Model WTO organizers are fully cognizant that the ‘Joint Ministerial Statement on Investment Facilitation for Development‘ – co-sponsored by 70 WTO Members at the WTO’s Eleventh Ministerial Conference held in Buenos Aires in December 2017 (document WT/MIN(17)/59) – explicitly specifies that the “structured discussions with the aim of developing a multilateral framework on investment facilitation” […] “shall not address market access, investment protection, and investor-State Dispute Settlement” (emphasis added).